McYum/portfolio/README.md

 2.  **AI-Powered Assistance:**
     *   **GitHub Copilot:** Used for real-time code suggestions, autocompletion, and boilerplate code generation, speeding up the development process.
-    *   **Gemini 2.5 (or your specific Gemini version):** Leveraged for code refactoring, problem-solving, generating explanations, and general assistance with more complex coding tasks.
+    *   **Gemini 2.5:** Leveraged for code refactoring, problem-solving, generating explanations, and general assistance with more complex coding tasks.

 3.  **Responsive Design & Browser Compatibility:**
     *   **Responsive Design:** The website was designed to be responsive, ensuring optimal display and interaction across various device sizes (desktops, tablets, mobile devices).
 This also supports accessibility for users who utilize zoom features or have different viewport sizes.